 B2B2C Example 1 – Manufacturer + Distributor + B2C Customer

 In the world of SAP B2B eCommerce, this is the simplest example of B2B2C ecommerce.
 Here’s how it works.
-A manufacturer runs their own ecommerce store, offering their products in a catalog with rich content—exactly what Magento offers for B2B2C, often integrated to SAP in real time).
-The consumer can shop directly through ecommerce and can even place orders through self-service with the SAP customer portal.
-With a real-time integration, those orders post directly SAP in real time.
+A manufacturer runs their own ecommerce store, offering their products in a catalog with rich content—exactly what Magento offers for B2B2C, often integrated to SAP in real time via Corevist.
+The end user (the C in B2B2C) uses Magento to shop and place orders through self-service with the SAP customer portal.
+With a real-time integration like Corevist’s, those orders post directly SAP in real time.